mgorav/TwitterTrend/README.md

 # Twitter Trend

+ For the past few months, I have been really excited about my learning in the area of Machine Learning & Big data.
+This is my first application in my quest to learn this field.

  The Twitter Trending is updated in real-time or near real-time.
 This application aims at determining trending topics in batch based on a available dataset, which was captured over a period of time.
 This application will produce a top N of